codegram/full-stack-fest-speaker-guidelines/about-full-stack-fest.md

 ## Full Stack Fest

+[Full Stack Fest](https://fullstackfest.com) is a week-long full stack development conference with a focus on solving current problems with new & inspiring perspectives.

-At [Full Stack Fest](https://fullstackfest.com) we're not afraid of mixing technologies & disciplines in an attempt to explore the next breakthroughs.
+We're not afraid of mixing technologies & disciplines in an attempt to explore the next breakthroughs.

 **Our motto**: "Ideas of today, wonders from the future".
 **Our main goal**: To get the attendees inspired to try new things.

-### Video teaser
+### 2017's edition

 [![](/assets/video-teaser.jpg)](https://www.youtube.com/watch?v=vkYCDU6Xbms)

+From Serverless, blockchain & AI to Progressive Web Apps, IoT and Virtual Reality - 2017's edition is shaping up to be an outstanding experience for curious developers wanting to experiment with the technology of the future, today!

 ## Previous editions